PythonicCafe/prerender-plugin-fscache/README.md

 - Remove headers that should not be cached (like `Date`, `Age` etc. - see `nonCacheableHeaders`)
 - Automatically remove stored files after TTL is reached (also executes a cleanup on startup)
 - Cache only GET requests and some configurable status codes
+- Won't retrieve file from cache if header `Cache-Control` has value `no-cache` (useful to pro-actively refresh the cached entry)

 ## Usage